 Student mental health: where to find help

-And while the high pressure, high expectations and highly intense environment of university might seem like enough to put students under stress, they can also be affected by issues that predate university, such as relationship or family issues.
+Students' mental health and wellbeing can be affected by many different factors, from the high pressure, high expectations and intense environment of university to issues that predate university or are connected to life outside higher education, such as relationship or family issues.

 Know the signs